lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="dbninja"/>

 #### Install DbNinja, a web client to MySQL Server
-This step requires to have a Web server, like *Apache* or *Nginx*, and a *php* processor already installed on the system.
-We already have installed *nginx*, so we only need, so we have to install *php*.
+This step requires to have a Web server and a *php* processor already installed on the system.
   - download the client software:
     ~~~
     cd ~/software